mattermost/mattermost-handbook/operations/research-and-development/product/technical-writing-team-handbook/README.md

 Here are some guidelines:

-* When submitting a PR, please include updated documentation if applicable.
+* When submitting a code PR, please include updated documentation if applicable.
 * The documentation update can be in the form of a bullet list or an outline.
 * Label the PR as **Docs Needed**/**Editor Review** and tag @justinegeffen or @carriewarnermm.
 * The documentation you've submitted will be reviewed.